Auo/node-wow-addon/README.md

  //tries to uninstall an addon based on its name. if it is not found, and error will be returned })

+manager.checkForAddonUpdate(info, (err, versionInfo) => {
+  //info is from the listAddons function.
+  //example return {newVersionAvailable: true, localVerson: '1.0', portalVersion: '2.0'}
+  //if newVersionAvailable just install addon again, it will overwrite previous.
+})

 ```

 ### todo
-* scan addon-folder for installed addons ( difficult since the titles of the addons are not the same as on the portals ( doesn't have to be ))
+* scan addon-folder for installed addons
-* filter away addon-packs on wowinterface.( the addon-packs will not be installed correctly, maybe let the user decide upon this?)
+* filter away addon-packs on wowinterface
-* filter away addon-packs on curse ( doesn't seem to be any when you don't use the client)
+* filter away addon-packs on curse